Harika-SVL/Docker/notes.md

  * Let's create an explicit volume for mysqldb
 * Let's use volume type to mount the mysqldb
-* Let's mount a volume using -v, for official docs
+* Let's mount a volume using `-v`, for official doc's

     [ Refer Here : https://docs.docker.com/storage/volumes/#start-a-container-with-a-volume ]
 * Create a mysql container